tsnellgrove/dark_castle3/doc/to_do.md

 - burt can indefinitely / eternally distract the ferret (*after* it has solved its puzzle) by giving it a rubks cube (described not named)
 - the ferrets treasures can be found in a hole that burt needs to reach his arm into (scary warnings - could be a grue)
 - maybe the shelf in the main hall is the one place safe from the ferret

-Debug mode:
-- Need a debug mode that eliminates 'try' from 2word and prep commands
-- need a secret code to prevent regular player from falling into debug: 'debug poke53281,0'

 hedghog:
 - perhaps the hedgehog greets you every time you walk into the main_hall once you return the sword?